The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: An immuno-epidemiological transmission model

 We assume that individuals in the susceptible class have some level of immune protection against acquiring an infection with the currently circulating virus (conditional upon contact with an infected individual) which is dependent upon their effective antibody level.
 We take the protection $\omega_i$ for an individual in class $S_i$ to be a dose-response relationship over this effective antibody level $c_i$, specifically a Hill equation with a mid-point $c_\text{mid}$ and Hill coefficient $b$:

-This dose-response relationship has been previously used in both epidemiological studies of antibody-mediated immune protection \parencite{Halloran2009-py, Khoury2021-kg, Hogan2023-ps, Hao2025-io} and dynamic models of transmission \parencite{Zachreson2023-gp, Conway2024-ui}, though typically in the (mathematically equivalent) formulation of logistic regression over $\log c$.
-Here, we only consider the effect of antibodies in providing protection against acquiring infection, conditional upon contact with an infected individual.
-We do not consider other potential effects of antibody-mediated immunity, such as reducing the probability of developing severe disease or of transmitting the virus onwards.
+This dose-response relationship has been previously used in both epidemiological studies of antibody-mediated immune protection \parencite{Halloran2009-py, Khoury2021-kg, Hogan2023-ps, Hao2025-io} and dynamic models of transmission \parencite{Zachreson2023-gp, Conway2024-wq}, though typically in the (mathematically equivalent) formulation of logistic regression over $\log c$.
+It is thought that this sigmoidal relationship arises due to saturation of viral antigen by antibody as the concentration of antibody increases \parencite{Parren1998-bm, Klasse2002-rn, Brandenberg2017-cz, Reeves2020-ot, Padmanabhan2022-kx}.